Direct applications to Deakin for Trimester 2 2023 close 25 June 2023

 - Burwood (Melbourne)

-Note: This course includes compulsory short intensive classes (includes five days in Trimester 3 and five days in Trimester 1) held at a Deakin University campus for both campus and cloud located students.
+Note: This course includes a compulsory 5-day intensive class in Trimester 2 held at Deakin University Burwood campus for both campus and online students.

 Additional course information